truenas/middleware/docs/userguide/index.rst

 ~~~~~~~~~~~~~~~~

 `S.M.A.R.T. <http://en.wikipedia.org/wiki/S.M.A.R.T.>`_
-(Self-Monitoring, Analysis and Reporting Technology) is a monitoring system for computer hard disk drives to detect and report on various indicators of reliability.
+(Self-Monitoring, Analysis and Reporting Technology) is a monitoring system for computer hard disk drives to detect and report on various indicators of
+reliability.
 When a failure is anticipated by S.M.A.R.T., the drive should be replaced.
-Most modern ATA, IDE and SCSI-3 hard drives support S.M.A.R.T.--refer to your drive's documentation if you are unsure.
+Most modern ATA, IDE and SCSI-3 hard drives support S.M.A.R.T.--refer
+to your drive's documentation if you are unsure.

 Figure 4.5a shows the configuration screen that appears when you click System → S.M.A.R.T.
 Tests → Add S.M.A.R.T.
 Test.
-The tests that you create will be listed under View S.M.A.R.T.
+The tests that you create will
+be listed under View S.M.A.R.T.
 Tests.
-After creating your tests, check the configuration in Services → S.M.A.R.T., then click the slider to ON for the S.M.A.R.T. service in Services → Control Services.
+After creating your tests, check the configuration in Services → S.M.A.R.T., then click the slider to ON for the
-T
-he S.M.A.R.T. service will not start if you have not created any volumes.
+S.M.A.R.T. service in Services → Control Services.
+The S.M.A.R.T. service will not start if you have not created any volumes.

-**NOTE:**
-to prevent problems, do not enable the S.M.A.R.T. service if your disks are controlled by a RAID controller as it is the job of the controller to monitor S.M.A.R.T. and mark drives as Predictive Failure when they trip.
+**NOTE:** to prevent problems, do not enable the S.M.A.R.T. service if your disks are controlled by a RAID controller as it is the job of the controller to
+monitor S.M.A.R.T. and mark drives as Predictive Failure when they trip.

 **Figure 4.5a: Adding a S.M.A.R.T.
 Test**